Pseudo balancing in the recording studio

 Instead:

-So when you plug this into gear with balanced inputs, it still receives the signal and can reject some noise… not all, but enough to make it superior in contention to an unbalanced connection.
+So when you plug this into gear with balanced inputs, it still receives the signal and can reject some noise — not all, but enough to make it superior to an unbalanced connection.

 So why don’t manufacturers just properly balance things?
 Cost and simplicity.
-True balanced outputs need some extra components like line drivers, transformers or op-amp stages.
-Not all equipment, especially the old gas cooker vintage blues lawyer collectible types that we know and love, include that.
-The reason would be short cable presumptions, if gear is in the same rack or on a desk with patch cables shorter than a meter, full noise rejection might not be necessary.
-Pseudo balancing gives a bit of extra protection without the extra circuitry.
+True balanced outputs need extra components like line drivers, transformers or op-amp stages.
+Not all equipment – especially older, collectible gear that wasn’t designed for long cable runs – includes that.
+The assumption is that cables will be short: if gear is in the same rack or on a desk with patch cables shorter than a metre, full noise rejection might not be necessary.
+Pseudo-balancing gives a bit of extra protection without the extra circuitry.

-You can’t always tell just by looking at a cable or jack as they all wear the same face.
-But sometimes the manual will provide, slipping in a line like “impedance-balanced” or “pseudo-balanced” which is usually code for not quite the real thing.
+You can’t always tell just by looking at a cable or jack, as they all wear the same face.
+But sometimes the manual gives it away, slipping in a line like “impedance-balanced” or “pseudo-balanced” – which is usually code for not quite the real thing.

 Pop the lid on the unit and the story becomes clearer.
 If that XLR output only has two wires soldered – signal and ground – then it’s not truly balanced, just borrowing the format.
 And if Pin 3 is either grounded or left floating, you can be sure there’s no inverted signal riding along.
 It’s a one-way message dressed like a two-way conversation.

-How much this affects depends on your recording studio set up, if you have long runs of cable, noisy power and/or a grounding issue somewhere, true balanced connections are of course imperative.
-If everything is local then pseudo balancing can suffice.
-If you are troubleshooting hum or hiss, switching from unbalanced to pseudo balanced might help but it’s not exactly magic.
-Only a transformer, DI box or ground lift is routinely preferable.
+How much this affects you depends on your studio setup.
+If you have long cable runs, noisy power or a grounding issue somewhere, true balanced connections are of course imperative.
+If everything is local, pseudo-balancing can suffice.
+If you’re troubleshooting hum or hiss, switching from unbalanced to pseudo-balanced might help, but it’s not exactly magic.
+A transformer, DI box or ground lift will be more reliably effective.

-To anyone building a studio, unbalanced is fine for short, clean runs.
+For anyone building a studio: unbalanced is fine for short, clean runs.
 Pseudo-balanced is a way of using balanced cables and connectors to get some of the benefits, even when the gear isn’t truly balanced.
-It’s a hack, but a smart one.
-Just don’t rely on it to solve major noise problems.
-And if you’re wiring up your own cables and going from unbalanced to XLR, tie Pin 3 to ground with a resistor (or directly) — this makes a pseudo-balanced connection that works better with high end equipment.
+It’s a hack, but a smart one – just don’t rely on it to solve major noise problems.
+And if you’re wiring up your own cables and going from unbalanced to XLR, tie Pin 3 to ground with a resistor (or directly) — this makes a pseudo-balanced connection that works better with high-end equipment.

 It’s not perfect, but it’s better than nothing.
 And sometimes, that’s exactly the level of compromise that makes sense in a home recording studio.